 We have provided step-by-step instructions for preparing input files, executing the code, and interpreting the output modal data.
-Preparing input files requires knowledge of rotor speed, pitch control setting, precone, and span-distributed geometric and structural properties.
-The distributed properties may be obtained from the blade manufacturer, from experiment, or from blade drawings.
-For the last option (blade drawings), the user would need a properties extractor such as BPE [3] or PreComp [2].
+For a blade, preparing input files requires knowledge of rotor speed, pitch control setting, precone, and span-distributed geometric and structural properties.
+For a tower, we need structural properties distributed over the tower length.
+If the tower is tension-wires supported, we will also need the spring constants and attachment configurations of these wires.
+The distributed properties may be obtained from the blade/tower manufacturer, from experiment, or from blade/tower drawings.
+For the last option (drawings), the user would need a properties extractor such as BPE [3] or PreComp [2].
 If PreComp is used, its output file may be directly used as the section properties input file for BModes.

-A few BModes upgrades are planned for the next year.
-Examples are the inclusion of new blade-to-hub connectivity options (e.g., flap hinge followed by pitch bearing) and provision for tension guy wires (e.g., those used for supporting towers).
-We may also add an option for specifying pitch-bearing-attached axes system for referencing mode shapes.
+A few BModes upgrades are planned for the future.
+Examples are new blade-to-hub connectivity options (e.g., flap hinge followed by pitch bearing) and option for specifying pitch-bearing-attached axes system for referencing mode shapes.
 The new option would be compatible with the FAST modal-based formulation.
 Later, we will extend BModes to handle composites and possibly curved blades.
+We may also upgrade BModes to model foundation for offshore towers.

-We have verified BModes for uniform, tapered, and non-uniform metallic blades [6].
+We have verified BModes for uniform, tapered, and non-uniform metallic beams [6].
 Following the upgrades mentioned above, we would perform and report additional verifications.
 If you encounter problems or have suggestions to improve the user interface, contact us.
 Also, let us know if you would like to see additional capabilities in the code within the constraints of the beam finite element theory.